Hemant9766/Shell-script/README.md

 Here's a basic overview of how the crontab syntax works:

-crontab -e : create a cron-job and schedule tack. crontab -l : list the cron-job
+crontab -e : create a cron-job and schedule tack

+crontab -l : list the cron-job

 ![image](https://github.com/Hemant9766/Shell-script/assets/124518606/af2ab54a-01f1-4255-8785-532997a3f823)